abdulmukit98/abdulmukit98.github.io/README.md

 	git commit -m "new commit"
 	git push -u origin master

+### pull
-	creat a file in remote repo
+	pull overwrite local file and match to remote repo creat a file in remote repo
 	pull it to local repo